MicrosoftDocs/sql-docs/azure-sql/managed-instance/connection-types-overview.md

 ![Diagram shows an on-premises network with redirect-find-db connected to a gateway in an Azure virtual network and a redirect-query connected to a database primary node in the virtual network.](./media/connection-types-overview/redirect.png)

 > [!IMPORTANT]
 > The redirect connection type currently works only for the VNet-local endpoint.
-Regardless of the connection type setting, connections coming through the public endpoint would be through a proxy.
+Regardless of the connection type setting, connections coming through the public or private endpoints are handled using the proxy connection type.

 ## Proxy connection type